wrbaldwin/da-week/Labs/Redshift-Basics.md

 ORDER BY Q.total_quantity desc;
 ```

-* Find events in the 99.9 percentile in terms of all time gross sales.
+* Find events in the 99.9 percentile in terms of all-time gross sales.

 ```
 SELECT eventname, total_price